MinieMoe/JobHunter/README.md

-Learning how to use MERN stacks
+A personal project I created to learn how to use MERN stacks on my own